per2jensen/dt-on-ubuntu/README.md

 multipass shell ubuntu2404-DTcompile

 # view the output captued from 'configure' and 'make'
-less DT-5.0.0.log
+less DT-5.4.0.log
 ````

 ## Output from 'configure'

-The full log file has been saved in git ("[DT-5.0.0.log](https://github.com/per2jensen/dt-on-ubuntu/blob/master/24.04/DT50/doc/DT-5.0.0.log)", for viewing if you are interested
+The full log file has been saved in git ("[DT-5.4.0.log](https://github.com/per2jensen/dt-on-ubuntu/blob/master/24.04/DT54/doc/DT-5.4.0.log)", for viewing if you are interested

 # Build on your machine

-Once you are happy that things work in the VM, consider changing
-a couple of env vars:
+Once you are happy that things work in the VM, consider changing a couple of env vars in `envvars`:

-- set the DT_SRC_FOLDER env variable in 24-04/DT50/DTcompile.sh
+- DT_SRC_FOLDER
-- set the INSTALL_PREFIX env var in 24-04-DT50/envvars
+- INSTALL_PREFIX

 and run the DTcompile.sh to enjoy the DT goodness :-)

 # How to follow Git Master, to be on the bleeding edge

     git clone https://github.com/per2jensen/dt-on-ubuntu.git
-    cd dt-on-ubuntu/24.04/DT48
+    cd dt-on-ubuntu/24.04/DT54
     chmod u+x master_compile.sh
     ./master_compile.sh